2018-2019 Grant Timeline

 - Outline a project or program that targets a specific population for a specific duration and with specific measurable goals to be achieved

-- Provide services in Canadian, Logan, Cleveland or Oklahoma counties
+- Must provide services in Canadian, Logan, Cleveland and/or Oklahoma counties

-- Plan to expend the funds within 24 months
+- Plan to expend all funds within 24 months

 Impact Oklahoma will not award its grant for the following: